 Limited Liability Corporation FAQ

-I've heard of LLCs, but what exactly are limited liability corporations?
+I've heard of LLCs, but how exactly does pass-through taxation work?

 The pass-through taxation works as though the profits and losses of the LLC pass directly through to the owners of the LLC.
 Unlike a corporation, an LLC is not a separate tax entity, meaning that the owners pay the taxes for the LLC.
 For example, if an owner of an LLC collected $40,000 as his share of an LLC's profits for a year, he would have to add that $40,000 onto his own personal tax statement.